 Our staff will oversee the education of your child whilst at Manor Green School.
-The Head Teacher strategic overview of the educational provision of all young people in the school, and has high expectations of staff.
+The Head Teacher strategic overview of the educational provision of all young people in the school and has high expectations of staff.
 This ensures that appropriate and effective programmes of education are delivered.

-The Head Teacher is supported in this task by a team of senior and middle leaders, as well as teachers and support staff.
+The Head Teacher is supported in this task by a team of leaders, as well as teachers and support staff.
 The line of accountability and communication is as follows:

-Head Teacher \rightarrow Deputy Head Teacher (ACE), and Deputy Head Teacher (Interventions) \rightarrow Cluster Leader \rightarrow Teacher \rightarrow Higher Level Teaching Assistant (HLTA) \rightarrow Specialist Support Assistant (SSA), and Care assistants
+Head Teacher → Deputy Head Teacher → Head of Department → Cluster Leader → Teacher → Higher Level Teaching Assistant (HLTA) → Specialist Support Assistant (SSA), and Care assistants